Payop/payop-api-doc/Integration/difference.md

 * _you can create your own checkout page and customize it according to your needs_
 * _no need to obtain a special certificate to be able to make payments (PCI DSS LVL 1 or 2 (AOC form) compliance)_
 * _you can minimize the amount of actions needed to be done by client in order to complete the payment_
-* _you will need to use more requests when making payments (as compared with hosted page)_
+* _you will need to add more details to your request when making payments (as compared with hosted page)_

 <!--## [2.
 Server-to-server (S2S) integration](serverToServer.md)